Files / United States

 12. Acknowledgments

-This report, written in May 2025 by Joel S. Wit, Distinguished Fellow at the Stimson Center and co-founder of 38 North, aims to conduct a systematic reassessment of U.S. policy toward North Korea against the backdrop of a potential second Trump term.
-The report argues that the four major strategic assumptions underpinning U.S. policy toward North Korea over the past 35 years—namely, that North Korea is internationally isolated, its nuclear and missile programs can be contained through sanctions, normalization of U.S.-North Korea relations holds significant geopolitical value, and there exists a tipping point to force North Korea to denuclearize—have all failed in the current geopolitical reality.
-By providing comprehensive support to Russia's war against Ukraine, North Korea has ended its political, technological, and economic isolation and secured economic backing from China, granting it unprecedented room for maneuver under the "umbrella" formed by the two major powers of Russia and China.
+This report, authored by Joel S. Wit, Distinguished Fellow at the Stimson Center and co-founder of 38 North, in May 2025, aims to conduct a systematic reassessment of U.S. policy toward North Korea in the context of a potential second Trump term.
+The report argues that the four major strategic assumptions underpinning U.S. policy toward North Korea over the past 35 years—namely, North Korea's international isolation, the containability of its nuclear and missile programs through sanctions, the significant geopolitical value of U.S.-North Korea normalization, and the existence of a tipping point to force denuclearization—have all failed in the current geopolitical reality.
+By providing comprehensive support to Russia's war in Ukraine, North Korea has ended its political, technological, and economic isolation and secured economic backing from China, granting it unprecedented room for maneuver under the protective umbrella of these two major powers.

 The report provides an in-depth analysis of the extreme danger of the current East Asian security environment.
-North Korea has developed into a nuclear-armed state with reliable weapon systems, doctrine, and a considerable number of nuclear warheads.
-Simultaneously, actions by the United States and its allies to strengthen deterrence and North Korea's countermeasures have created a vicious cycle.
-Coupled with Russia's predicament in Ukraine prompting it to form a "coalition of the sanctioned" with North Korea and Iran and abandon its long-held non-proliferation stance, the Northeast Asia region has become a flammable environment akin to "a room filled with gasoline vapors where everyone holds a match."
-In this context, the risk of conflict, even nuclear war, triggered by miscalculation, misjudgment, or accident has significantly increased.
+North Korea has evolved into a nuclear-armed state with reliable weapon systems, doctrine, and a considerable number of nuclear warheads.
+Concurrently, the actions of the United States and its allies to strengthen deterrence and North Korea's countermeasures have created a vicious cycle.
+Compounded by Russia's predicament in Ukraine, which has driven it to form a "coalition of the sanctioned" with North Korea and Iran and abandon its long-held non-proliferation stance, the Northeast Asia region has become akin to a flammable environment filled with gasoline vapor where everyone holds a match.
+In this context, the risk of miscalculation, misjudgment, or accidental incidents triggering conflict, even nuclear war, has significantly increased.

-The report concludes by noting that the traditional "maximum pressure" strategy is no longer viable in the current context where China and Russia do not support new sanctions and assist North Korea in circumventing them.
-Instead, a feasible direction for pressure should target North Korea's increasingly rampant cybercrime activities involving the theft of billions of dollars through cryptocurrency, addressed by strengthening international cooperation between governments and the private sector.
-The conclusions of this report are based on multiple expert workshops held between 2023 and 2024 under the Chatham House Rule, incorporating insights from over forty former officials, scholars, and practitioners.
+The report concludes that the traditional maximum pressure strategy is no longer viable in the current context where China and Russia do not support new sanctions and assist North Korea in circumventing them.
+A feasible alternative direction for pressure should target North Korea's increasingly rampant cybercriminal activities, which involve stealing billions of dollars through cryptocurrency, by enhancing international cooperation between governments and the private sector.
+The conclusions of this report are based on multiple expert workshops held under the Chatham House Rule between 2023 and 2024, incorporating insights from over forty former officials, scholars, and practitioners.
 It provides policymakers with a comprehensive strategic roadmap based on a realistic assessment, aimed at managing risks and seeking incremental breakthroughs.